Diana J. Timms

 I wrote my first ‘book’ when I was eight.
 It was about two friends who found an island full of dogs and had adventures there.
 It wasn’t quite the bestseller I planned it to be, but I fell in love with writing.

 Since then, my short stories have been published in The Mays Anthology, Bandit Fiction and by Cambridge Creatives, and I won First Place in the Arrol Adams Fiction Prize 2019.
-I have also written two novels and am now editing both; The Underlings was my first full length novel and is an ongoing labour of love.
-A Small World was my lockdown project!
+The Useless is an adult dystopian novel that I am currently editing and planning to query soon.
+Have a look under the ‘Writing’ menu to find out more about my work.

-When I’m not writing, I can be found with a gin and tonic, discussing feminism or liberation theology, or else driving out of the Fens to find a hill to climb.
+When I’m not writing, I can be found with a gin and tonic, discussing feminism or social issues, or else driving out of the Fens to find a hill to climb.
 Going for long walks with the dogs is my favourite way of searching

 for literary inspiration, although once I have a story idea I then have to get the cat off my desk so that I can write.